antonylu0826/Cundi.XAF/README.md

 # Cundi.XAF

-This solution focuses on extending the Triggers functionality of the XAF framework.
+This solution provides a collection of extended modules for the DevExpress eXpressApp Framework (XAF), aiming to enhance system capabilities and development efficiency.

 ## Modules